Jack Mullens: Early life and career

-Mullens was born at Ballarat East and educated at St Patrick's College, Ballarat.
+Mullens was born in Ballarat East and educated at St Patrick's College, Ballarat.
 He was a clerk and then a school teacher before entering politics.

 He was a Labor councillor of the City of Footscray from 1927 to 1930 and mayor from 1928 to 1929.
 In 1929, as Footscray mayor, he sharply criticised the decision of the McPherson state government to site livestock saleyards at adjacent Kensington.
 This led to McPherson personally threatening Mullens - in his day job a teacher at Francis Street State School in Yarraville - with disciplinary action for criticising the government while in its employ.
-The teachers' union expressed support for Mullens and newspaper coverage was generally was critical of McPherson's actions, and two days later the state government announced that no action would be taken against Mullens.
+The teachers' union expressed support for Mullens and newspaper coverage was generally critical of McPherson's actions, and two days later the state government announced that no action would be taken against Mullens.
 Mullens was defeated at the 1930 council elections, which saw the Footscray Labor councillors routed.

 He also served as president of the Henry Lawson Memorial and Literary Society of Footscray, which was responsible for installing a memorial statue to Henry Lawson in Footscray Park.

 Following his council defeat, Mullens resigned as a school teacher and became the licensee of a St Kilda hotel.
 He later sold his interest in the hotel, and was working as a salesman when he entered state politics in 1937.